avaneev/biteopt/biteoptampl/README.md

 It supports both continuous and integer variables.
 Constraints satisfaction is working for most problems (via penalties).
 The solver will report if it could not meet constraints.
-Equality constraints are evaluated within the configured tolerance (10<sup>-5</sup> by default), non-equality constraints are evaluated strictly.
+Both equality and non-equality constraints are evaluated within the configured tolerance (10<sup>-5</sup> by default).

 Solver runs for a dimension-dependent maximum number of iterations (function evaluations) per attempt, which is a hard limit, or lower if solver plateaus.